EDUCBA Logo

 Freeze Panes in Excel 2

-Now, as you can see, data till column C and row 1 is always visible even if you scroll down or scroll towards the right.
+As you can see, data till column C and row 1 is always visible even if you scroll down or scroll toward the right.

 How to Unfreeze the Freeze Panes?

-If you want to unfreeze the pane and come back to the earlier view, you just need to follow the below steps.
+If you want to unfreeze the pane and return to the earlier view, follow the steps below.

-• Select the Row or Column, which is already Freeze.
+• Select the Row or Column which is already frozen.

 Things to Remember About Freeze Columns in Excel

-• If the Worksheet is in Protected mode, then you cannot Freeze or Unfreeze Panes.
+• If the Worksheet is in Protected mode, you cannot Freeze or Unfreeze Panes.

-• It is very important that while printing anything, you need to Unfreeze panes as the Rows or Columns which are frozen will not come while Printing the Worksheet.
+• It is very important that while printing anything, you need to Unfreeze the panes as the frozen Rows or Columns will not come while Printing the Worksheet.

-• If you are in cell editing mode or page layout view, you will not be able to Freeze or Unfreeze Panes.
+• If you are in cell editing mode or page layout view, you cannot Freeze or Unfreeze Panes.

 Recommended Articles

 This is a guide to Freeze Columns in Excel.
-Here we discuss how to freeze columns in excel along with practical examples and a downloadable excel template.
+Here we discuss how to freeze columns in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Excel Freeze Rows